artvin01/TF2-Zombie-Riot/README.txt

 Suza
 Alex
 Spookmaster
-Pelipoika (Npc base code that we heavily edited, thank you SO much for publishing it all.)
+Kenzzer (Got gamedata and make an extention edit for us) Pelipoika (Npc base code that we heavily edited, thank you SO much for publishing it all.)

 Alot of code is borrowed/just takes from other plugins i or friends made, often with permission, rarely without cus i couldnt contact the person or it was just open sourcecode, credited anyways when i did that.